 I am both a cancer survivor and cancer coach.
 To learn more about evidence-based therapies to reduce the toxicty and collateral damage of chemotherapy, scroll down the page, post a question or comment and I will reply ASAP.

-“Background- The objective of this study was to establish the efficacy and safety of a new treatment regimen consisting of dose-dense cisplatin-based chemotherapy and radical surgery in children with high-risk hepatoblastoma…
+“Background- The objective of this study was to establish the efficacy and safety of a new treatment regimen consisting of dose-dense cisplatin-based chemotherapy and radical surgery in pediatric high-risk hepatoblastoma…

 “Based on a review of these studies, it is evident that better bioavailability of formulated curcumin (CU) products is mostly attributed to improved solubility, stability, and possibly low first-pass metabolism”